Procuring New Content and Products at UNLV

 The OAR seeks up to three documents as part of its full accessibility vetting process:

 For an RFP-based, multi-year commitment, OAR seeks and can approve a product-specific VPAT no older than January 1, 2021, along with either a standalone accessibility statement or the appropriate items for "accessibility" affirmatively acknowledged and noted in a recent full HECVAT (Higher Education Community Vendor Assessment Toolkit) spreadsheet.
 For year-to-year subscriptions, renewals, purchases, etc., OAR reviews requests and processes at least annually, as VPATs have a shelf life.
-As of August 2024, any VPAT/accessibility conformance report older than March 2020 is not valid for a "Plan A" accessibility approval (accessibility statement plus per-product VPAT).
+As of March 2025, any VPAT/accessibility conformance report older than 31 December 2020 is not current or valid for a "Plan A" accessibility approval (a public-facing accessibility statement as well as the per-product VPAT).

 Obtaining Documentation From a Vendor